Duals Demonstration (One Care) CY2014 Payment Rates to Integrated Care Organizations (ICOs)

 The Massachusetts Medicaid Policy Institute, a program of the Blue Cross Blue Shield of Massachusetts Foundation, has released a report examining the critical need for risk adjustment in programs serving persons dually eligible for both Medicare and Medicaid, and describing federal and state experience implementing risk adjustment models.
 The report is available at: Risk Adjustment for Dual Eligibles: Breaking New Ground in Massachusetts.

 MMPI hosted a forum on Wednesday, February 29 to provide an overview of the risk adjustment paper and views on this topic from experts and other states.
-Materials from the event are available under the Materials from Previous Meetings section of this website.
+Materials from the event are available under the Open Meetings section of this website.

 Letters of Intent regarding CMS Financial Alignment Models